Pittsburgh PA: Who’s Making Movies Today?

 There’s an 18th Century Russian Peasant home, an Early 17th Century Scottish room, an 18th century Swedish cottage, a room from Ireland representing the mid 900’s that contains a set of chairs with carved Irish Wolfhound armrests (to ward off evil spirits).

 Find the circa 1510 world globe in the Polish room.
 It was the first to depict North America as a separate continent.
 Also see an illuminated mosaic of Constantine in the church-like interior of the Romanian Room.
-Open during school hours when class is not in session.
-Free.

 TOUR: Burgh, Bits and Bites Food Tour

-Sylvia, founder/tour-guide, runs two-hour food tours in five diverse Pittsburgh neighborhoods.
+Sylvia, founder/tour guide, runs two-hour food tours in five diverse Pittsburgh neighborhoods.
 (That’s two hours in each ‘burg).
 Sign up for the Brookline Tour if you want a taste of old and traditional meshed with newfangled Pittsburgh establishments.

 Street Tacos, Pittsburgh PA